 For the non-technically-savvy, this might seem like gibberish.
 For the technically savvy, this also might seem gibberish.

-But think of it this way — every square is a rectangle, but not every rectangle is a square.
+Every square is a rectangle, but not every rectangle is a square.

 Apply this to software development, and you’ll find that giving every square object the properties of the rectangle class won’t make for the most accurate geometry.